Proposed Floor Plan for the SR Intercultural Center

 SRJC Interultural Center for Student Success

-Student Life, Equity, and Engagement, in partnership with the SRJC Learning Communities, is excited to announce the design and planning process for the new InterCultural Success Center on the Santa Rosa Campus.
-“InterCultural Success Center” is a tentative name and could be modified by the planning group.
+Student Life, Equity, and Engagement, in partnership with the SRJC Learning Communities, is excited to announce the design and planning process for the new InterCultural Center on the Santa Rosa Campus.
+“InterCultural Center” is a tentative name and may be modified by the planning group with community input.
 Modeled after the Petaluma program and located within the north end of Pioneer Hall, this space will be the hub of intercultural engagement, social justice, and integrated support for students.
-Student Equity currently anchors the space following Phase I renovation of the old Assembly Room.
-Phase II will include the renovation of the rest of the space north of the bookstore with a tentative start date for construction of Spring 2019.
+Student Equity currently anchors the space following Phase I renovation of the old Pioneer Hall Assembly Room.
+Phase II will include the renovation of the rest of the space currently occupied by the DRD Assistive Technology Center.
+DRD programs are being centralized on the 3rd floor of Bertolini Student Center.
+The tentative project start date for consturction is Summer 2019 (fingers crossed!).

-The InterCultural Success Center will include strong collaboration with Student Services programs such as identity-based clubs, Our House InterCultural Center, Student Life, Counseling, PEERS and SGA, and also co-curricular partnerships with Learning Communities and MI CASA.
-It will also support innovative programming and events aimed at helping students create and celebrate their cultural identity in an academic environment.
-Most importantly, this will be a space where students from different backgrounds can come together and work on common issues, gain valuable insight from each other, and leverage student success strategies and resources in a supportive and collaborative atmosphere.
-If you are interested in supporting the development of the InterCultural Success Center please contact Genevieve Bertone at (707) 521-7925 or email@example.com.
+The InterCultural Center will include strong collaboration with Student Services programs such as identity-based clubs, Our House InterCultural Center, Student Life, Counseling, PEERS, Student Success Coaches, and SGA.
+It will also provide a venue for strong co-curricular partnerships with instructional faculty, Learning Communities, and MI CASA.
+The InterCultural Center will support innovative programming and events aimed at helping students create and celebrate their cultural identity in an academic environment.
+Most importantly, this will be a safe space where students from different backgrounds can come together and work on common issues, gain valuable insight from each other, and leverage student success strategies and resources in a supportive and collaborative atmosphere.
+If you are interested in supporting the development of the InterCultural Center please contact Genevieve Bertone at (707) 521-7925 or email@example.com.